The Psychology of Revenge (and Vengeful People)

 According to researchers, those high in neuroticism are also likely to seek revenge.
 At a glance, that seems counterintuitive because revenge is an aggressive act and these people worry and ruminate much of the time, are prone to self-criticism, and have trouble setting goals and achieving them.
 But their vengefulness is a product of their inability to manage negative emotions, particularly anger.
 A longitudinal study by John Maltby and others showed that individuals high in neuroticism and who experienced continued anger and hostility were still inclined to seek revenge two-and-a-half years after the original transgression!
 So, if you’re dealing with someone who has trouble managing anger, watch out!

 A more recent study by David S. Chester and C. Nathan DeWall suggests that revenge and aggression are prompted by the need to self-regulate after social rejection.
-Interestingly, the researchers measured aggression by having participants stab a voodoo doll after simulated rejection scenarios; the number of stabs permitted was one to fifty-one.
+Interestingly, the researchers measured aggression by having participants stab a voodoo doll after simulated rejection scenarios; the number of stabs permitted was up to 51.
 What they found was that social rejection did significantly increase aggression, reflecting on the strength of the human need to belong and that exclusion can “elicit powerful and sometimes maladaptive responses.”
 Tellingly, believing in the catharsis of revenge mattered; those participants who consciously perceived aggression and revenge as ineffective ways of coping with social pain didn’t experience an increase in aggressive behavior.
 Still, counter to other studies, Chester and DeWall found that retaliation did lower negative affect after simulated rejection.

-As for me, I am pretty much committed to the thought, attributed to George Herbert and highly dubious since I studied 17th-century poetry, but quotable as needlepoint pillows in many corners prove: Living well is the best revenge.
+As for me, I am pretty much committed to the thought, attributed to George Herbert and highly dubious, since I studied 17th-century poetry, but quotable, as needlepoint pillows in many corners prove: Living well is the best revenge.
 And maybe a voodoo doll is a good investment.

 Copyright © 2017 Peg Streep